 Physiotherapy treatment

 Physiotherapy plays a crucial role in treating Runner’s Knee (Patellofemoral Pain Syndrome) by addressing pain, correcting movement dysfunctions, and strengthening the knee for long-term recovery.
 A physiotherapist’s expertise ensures a personalized and structured approach to rehabilitation.
+We aim to identify the core structures contributing to your pain.
+Treatment includes a variety of techniques to desensitize the irritation on the soft tissue, depending on your specific problem.
+With pain relief, strengthening, mobility work, and movement correction, physiotherapists help runners recover faster, prevent reinjury, and return to peak performance.

 Remember prevention is better than cure.
-Speak to The Experts in the field and let us guide you through the process.
+Speak to the experts in the field and let us guide you through the process.

 Phases of rehabilitation